Lai Tak Tsuen: History

 The Hong Kong Housing Society announced its plan to build the housing estate in January 1969.
 Its construction was originally planned to be finished in 1972, but was delayed by a landslide.
 As a result, the first building, Tsuen Wing Lau, was completed in May 1975.
 The rest was completed in 1976.

 The housing estate was an award-winning design in the 1970s.

 In September 1999, Lai Tak Tsuen was awarded the ISO 9001 certification by the Hong Kong Quality Assurance Agency for its design and provision of property management services.

 From 2002 to 2005, Lai Tak Tsuen was one of the ten public housing estates with the lowest average volume of waste produced; hence, it was commended in the Waste Reduction Credit Scheme organised by the Hong Kong Housing Authority.

 In 2016, a circular atrium of Lai Tak Tsuen was used as a location for the filming of the live-action film Ghost in the Shell.
+The unique architectural design of the building void has also featured in a number of TV commercials and the 2004 Fruit Chan film Dumplings.The buildings' facades are similar to the Pearl Bank Apartments in Singapore.